 The most important things to consider when choosing a good studio computer are its CPU, RAM, storage, I/O (inputs and outputs), and fan volume.
 Without getting in the weeds, CPU, RAM, and storage all play a role in how many audio tracks, sample libraries, plugins, and more you can run in a session at one time.
 You can learn more about CPUs in this Digital Trends guide and about RAM over at Intel.
 And, check out storage options in our guide to music hard drives.

 When it comes to I/O, it’s up to you and how many/what kinds of ports you think you’ll need.
 And fan volume sounds like a tiny matter but can be distracting and add unwanted noise to recordings if it’s whirring all the time.

 In 2021, the best macOS music production machine for beginners is the latest M1-equipped, 13-inch MacBook Pro.
 The blazing-fast M1 chip receives native support from more audio developers every day, including Avid, which recently added its industry-standard software Pro Tools.
 It has backward compatibility with previous macOS music software, so you don’t have to wait to start benefiting from the powerful processor.
 (For a budget-minded but comparable experience, the M1 Mac Mini offers similar performance at the cost of portability.)

 In 2021, the best Windows music production machine for beginners is…it’s complicated.
 Unlike Macs, you can build your own PC, which means it’s possible to put together a rig that fits your exact needs at a lower price.
-We recommend keeping an eye on product announcements from manufacturers like Dell, Microsoft, HP, and Asus that might drop prices on products that would make excellent studio computers.
+We recommend keeping an eye on product announcements from manufacturers like Dell, Microsoft, and Asus that might drop prices on products that would make excellent studio computers.

 - Learn more: 7 best external hard drives for music production